trentagon/trentagon.github.io/pages/research_interests.md

 # Research interests.

-I use numerical modeling to simulate how planets (e.g., Earth, Mars, exoplanets) evolve over time.
-This helps us understand the origin of life, the evolution of life, and the search for life elsewhere.
-I am actively working on scientific research, publishing papers, and presenting at scientific conferences.
+I use computers to study how planets work.

 ### Astrobiology and Planetary Science